pingcap/docs/vector-search-data-types.md

 ### Cast between Vector ⇔ other data types

-Currently, direct casting between Vector and other data types (such as `JSON`) is not supported, but you can use String as an intermediate data type for casting.
+Currently, direct casting between Vector and other data types (such as `JSON`) is not supported.
+To work around this limitation, use String as an intermediate data type for casting.

 ## Restrictions